Cassiep1986/Fitness-Tracker/README.md

 - [Questions](#Questions)

 ## Installation
-This application has been deployed to the following link [(https://my-nosql-fitness-tracker.herokuapp.com/)].
+This application has been deployed to the following link: https://my-nosql-fitness-tracker.herokuapp.com/).

 ## Usage